thomasa88/ParametricText/README.md

 ParametricText is an Autodesk® Fusion 360™ add-in for creating *Text Parameters* in sketches.

 Text parameters can be pure text or use parameter values by using a special syntax.
+There is also a special parameter, that contains information about the document's version and save date.

 All parameters are stored within in the document upon save.
 The texts are always "rendered" in the sketches, so they can be viewed without having the add-in.
 However, to correctly update the values, the add-in is needed.